Silver: Other inorganic compounds

-White silver nitrate, AgNO_{3}, is a versatile precursor to many other silver compounds, especially the halides, and is much less sensitive to light.
+White silver nitrate, AgNO3, is a versatile precursor to many other silver compounds, especially the halides, and is much less sensitive to light.
 It was once called lunar caustic because silver was called luna by the ancient alchemists, who believed that silver was associated with the Moon.
 It is often used for gravimetric analysis, exploiting the insolubility of the heavier silver halides which it is a common precursor to.
 Silver nitrate is used in many ways in organic synthesis, e.g. for deprotection and oxidations.
-Ag^{+} binds alkenes reversibly, and silver nitrate has been used to separate mixtures of alkenes by selective absorption.
+Ag+ binds alkenes reversibly, and silver nitrate has been used to separate mixtures of alkenes by selective absorption.
 The resulting adduct can be decomposed with ammonia to release the free alkene.

-Yellow silver carbonate, Ag_{2}CO_{3} can be easily prepared by reacting aqueous solutions of sodium carbonate with a deficiency of silver nitrate.
+Yellow silver carbonate, Ag2CO3 can be easily prepared by reacting aqueous solutions of sodium carbonate with a deficiency of silver nitrate.
 Its principal use is for the production of silver powder for use in microelectronics.
 It is reduced with formaldehyde, producing silver free of alkali metals: